therewasaguy/p5-music-viz/README.md

 # Visualizing Music with p5.js

-Music can trigger our emotions, and evoke the full range of our senses.
-Take the sinesthetic artist Kandinsky, who associated musical qualities with particular colors and shapes.
-A computer processes music differently, as a stream of numbers.
-As data.
+Our perception of music defies technology.
+Music triggers our emotions, and evokes the full range of our senses.
+Take the artist Kandinsky, who associated musical qualities with particular colors and shapes.
+Meanwhile, a computer processes music as numbers and data which can be incredibly powerful.
 How can we map this data onto meaningful visuals that enhance our experience of music?

-This session is for anyone who would like to explore sound data, music, and visuals.
-We'll demonstrate types of data we can get from digital signal processing using interactive sketches in p5.js.
-We'll likely focus on Amplitude, Frequency Spectrum, and maybe some DIY Beat Detection.
-We'll play with various approaches for mapping sound data onto meaningul visuals, and collaborate in the creation of online music visualizations.
+This session is for anyone who would like to explore music, visuals and creative coding for the web.
+We'll demonstrate types of data we can get from digital signal processing using interactive sketches in p5.js and the p5.sound library that builds upon the Web Audio API.
+We'll focus on Amplitude, Frequency Spectrum, and maybe some DIY Beat Detection.
+We'll share ideas and collaborate in the creation of online music visualizations.

 ### Libraries